 - Installation – it is critical to determine and use the correct type of onsite labor, which ranges from standard to prevailing wage to union.
 Lauretano has the ability to use any type of onsite labor in all the cities across the US.

 Whatever your challenge; Lauretano Sign Group has been through it and can help you succeed in the most challenging of environments.

 Case study – Marble Collegiate Church / electronic bulletin board / downtown NYC

 The sign featured an outdoor rated 55” Peerless LCD monitor with tempered break-proof glass for protection.
 The outer shell of the sign was made of bronze and features a LED illuminated header panel with dimensional bronze letters displaying the name of the church that replicates the original sign.
-The display utilizes active HDMI technology to connect to its media controller located in the churches media center approximately 75 feet from the sign.
-The display features automatic brightness control, which was important to the church and Landmark Commission so that the sign would not distract from character of the area.
-Media content for the display is created and scheduled via a cloud based software package that was included with the sign and training for the end users was provided
+The display utilizes active HDMI technology to connect to its media controller located in the church’s media center approximately 75 feet from the sign.
+The display features automatic brightness control, which was important to the church and Landmark Commission so that the sign would not distract from the character of the area.
+Media content for the display is created and scheduled via a cloud-based software package that was included with the sign and training for the end-users was provided

-The installation was coordinated with the churches facilities staff so the existing pavers could be removed prior to the removal of the old sign and replaced after the new concrete sign foundation were installed.
-It was a challenging location as the sign is located behind a wrought iron fence with limited access for excavating, pouring foundations and setting the sign.
+The installation was coordinated with the church’s facilities staff so the existing pavers could be removed prior to the removal of the old sign and replaced after the new concrete sign foundation was installed.
+It was a challenging location as the sign is located behind a wrought iron fence with limited access for excavating, pouring foundations, and setting the sign.

 The project turned out great, gave the Church what they were looking for, and stayed within budget.
 Knowing the obstacles we would run into and planning for them ahead of time was the key to this project’s success.